tds333/simver/SimpleVersioning.rst

 and don't change it then.
 So if you decide with a two digits version scheme like 25.1 and not do patch release, stick with it.
+For development it is fine to use an additional zero appended.

 **Are simple digit versions allowed?**